-A simple design of our data pipeline is shown in the figure below.
-A researcher interacts with the pipeline at only two places.
+A simple design of our data pipeline is shown in Figure 1.
+A researcher interacts with the pipeline at two places.
 First, they input the raw data.
 Second, they query the database using the API.
 We will cover how to implement and connect each piece of the pipeline but first we will provide a broad overview for context.

 Going sequentially through the pipeline, from left to right in the diagram, we start with the researcher uploading raw survey data in the form of a CSV to the S3 bucket designated for raw data.
-The uploaded of such data triggers a Lambda function that hosts the data cleaning techniques specific to the project and produces a CSV filed with the cleaned data (from the raw output of Qualtrics).
+The uploadof data triggers a Lambda function that hosts the data cleaning techniques specific to the project and produces a CSV file with the cleaned data (from the raw output of Qualtrics).
 This file is uploaded by the Lambda function to the S3 bucket designated for cleaned data.
-This then triggers a second Lambda function that takes the cleaned data and uploads it to the MySQL database hosted on RDS.
+The upload of the cleaned data then triggers a second Lambda function that takes the cleaned data and uploads it to the MySQL database hosted on RDS.
+From here, the cleaned data can be accessed by researchers through an API.
 We have built a web-facing API that serves as a bridge between the researcher and the database so that the researcher can query the database simply by checking boxes on a form and receive the data as a downloadable CSV, requiring no knowledge of SQL.
-Additionally, we have built a Participant Tracker that tracks which surveys each participant has completed and we present this in a web-facing format as well.
+Additionally, we have built a Participant Tracker that tracks which surveys each participant has completed.
+We present the Participant Tracker in a web-facing format as well.